Best Next.js Website Examples (2026): Real Brands & What They Do Well

 Sonos

 When Sonos migrated its marketing platform to Next.js, it cut build times by 75% and simplified how content teams roll out new product launches.
-The brand relies on App Router for modular layouts and Edge Functions for region-based personalization, serving every visitor from the nearest data center.
+The brand relies on App Router for modular layouts and Edge Functions for region-based personalization, reducing latency by serving content from locations close to each visitor.

 Source: Sonos product page, powered by Next.js